All travellers

 Land Borders

-The majority of Pakistan’s land borders are open but the FCDO advise against travel to most of the Afghanistan and Iran border areas.
+The FCDO advise against travel to most of the Afghanistan and Iran border areas.
+The majority of Pakistan’s land borders are open.

 The Torkham border crossing with Afghanistan is open to those crossing with valid passports and Pakistan visas, which you can apply for on the Ministry of Interior website.
 All borders with Afghanistan are liable to close at short notice and there have previously been reports of crowding and violence at open crossings.
 Those crossing into Pakistan may have to comply with coronavirus testing and quarantine measures.
 The FCDO currently advises against all travel to Afghanistan and Iran.